-- 5.120 Financial payment and settlement facilitators are unlikely to derive significant benefit from competition.
+- 5.129 Financial payment and settlement facilitators are unlikely to derive significant benefit from competition.
 They have already invested significant funds in the establishment of the first ELN.
 No additional benefits have been put forward for facilitators to connect to a second network but would require additional investment of cash and resources.
-Maintenance of redundant infrastructure and increased change control complexity further add to overall operating costs. - 5.121 One response to the NSW draft interoperability report between ELNOs highlights the cost impacts of infrastructure duplication: - It is not clear if the proposed environment will definitively result in reduced costs and complexity for consumers.
+Maintenance of redundant infrastructure and increased change control complexity further add to overall operating costs. - 5.130 One response to the NSW draft interoperability report between ELNOs highlights the cost impacts of infrastructure duplication: - It is not clear if the proposed environment will definitively result in reduced costs and complexity for consumers.
 If a multi-ELNO market results in duplication of existing infrastructure, or a complex new environment in a central hub (e.g. a "new payments" environment), it is possible that the total cost of the system would increase, with the subsequent likelihood that consumers end up bearing the impact of these increased costs of complexity. - Transitioning to a multi-ELNO framework could be costly for ... members.
 For example, a solution requiring new business rules and controls and, most importantly, new payment gateways or pipes, is costly. - E-settlement payment gateways are bespoke and not standardised, as are other payment gateways.
 One major bank reported spending more than \$10 million to build their eConveyancing payment solution.
-The new framework and at least 2 models discussed in the working groups would require financial institutions to build and maintain payment pipes to all operating ELNOs, regardless of whether the financial institution utilises that ELNO for eConveyancing. - 5.122 We note that whilst this was raised in the context of interoperability, this cost arises as a direct consequence of infrastructure duplication rather than interoperability.
-It is an issue that applies equally to the current environment or an interoperable environment. - 5.123 We understand that many financial institutions have indicated that a new ELN must either pay the facilitator's costs of connecting to the new ELN or provide some alternate commercial incentive to the facilitator to connect. - 5.124 There are approximately 15 financial institutions directly integrated to facilitate financial payment and settlement of the current system.
-With the expected cost of payment integrating each institution potentially up to several million dollars, establishing a completely new payment and settlement facility could foreseeably cost tens of millions of dollars. - 5.125 Fundamentally we see three ways that this issue might play out: - Access to the financial payment and settlement infrastructure is shared between all ELNs avoiding duplication - New ELNs find innovative ways to materially reduce the cost of establishing the necessary payment and settlement infrastructure eg by adapting an existing payment and settlement system for eConveyancing assuming they meet the regulatory requirements of RBA and ASIC
+The new framework and at least 2 models discussed in the working groups would require financial institutions to build and maintain payment pipes to all operating ELNOs, regardless of whether the financial institution utilises that ELNO for eConveyancing. - 5.131 We note that whilst this was raised in the context of interoperability, much of this cost arises as a direct consequence of infrastructure duplication rather than interoperability.
+Additional costs for interoperability have been estimated by a major financial institution and they are provided later in this section. - 5.132 We understand that many financial institutions have indicated that a new ELN must either pay the facilitator's costs of connecting to the new ELN or provide some alternate commercial incentive to the facilitator to connect. - 5.133 There are approximately 15 financial institutions directly integrated to facilitate financial payment and settlement of the current system.
+With the expected cost of payment integrating each institution potentially up to several million dollars, establishing a completely new payment and settlement facility could foreseeably cost tens of millions of dollars. - 5.134 Fundamentally we see three ways that this issue might play out: - Access to the financial payment and settlement infrastructure is shared between all ELNs avoiding duplication - New ELNs find innovative ways to materially reduce the cost of establishing the necessary payment and settlement infrastructure eg by adapting an existing payment and settlement system for eConveyancing assuming they meet the regulatory requirements of RBA and ASIC